VanLuu123/Whatever.ai/README.md

 ## 🧠 How It Works

-- The user types a message (e.g., _"Find a good café in Brooklyn"_).
+- A user enters a message like:
+- “We’re in San Diego, La Jolla and want recommendations.”
 - The message is sent to the FastAPI backend via the `/recommend` endpoint.
-- LangChain + OpenRouter process the message using a system prompt tailored for location-based café discovery.
+- LangChain and OpenRouter process the request using a location-aware system prompt.
-- The AI returns personalized suggestions with real-world cafés.
+- The chatbot returns a curated list of places — whether it’s boba, tacos, churros, or all of the above.

 ---